Nick-Leon-342/Wuerflii/README.md

 # Wuerflii

 This is the parent repo of backend and frontend.
+This was my first JS project ever.
+It started with an idea to remove the paperwork for my parents while playing.
+I started with the basics - just plain HTML, CSS and JavaScript - until, one day, I moved to ReactJS.
+The backend is written in NodeJS.
+Because it's my first project published on GitHub I am not very familiar with the whole Issue and Pull Request kind of stuff.
+Even though I think no one will ever contribute to this project I humbly ask you to fogive me for my lack of knowledge in this regard :)

 You can look into the _docker-compose.yml_ for the basic deployement in docker.
 (Including a postgresql database)